Jane Doe case: Conclusion

-The two part articles in the Skeptical Inquirer describing the underlying circumstances of the case presented quite a different picture from the abuse hypothesis published by Corwin in 1997.
-This alternative explanation was supported by considerable evidence, indicating that Jane Doe was not abused by her mother, and her allegations and "memories" were probably the result of suggestions and coercions from her father and step-mother.
-Refuting the validity of the Jane Doe case ultimately challenged the repressed and recovered memory hypothesis, which was dominant in psychology for years, including the time when Jane Doe's father and stepmother first accused her biological mother of abuse.
+The two part articles in the Skeptical Inquirer describing the underlying circumstances of the case presented a different picture from the abuse hypothesis published by Corwin in 1997.
+According to the Skeptical Inquirer, the case ultimately challenged the repressed and recovered memory hypothesis, which was dominant in psychology for years, including the time when Jane Doe's father and stepmother first accused her biological mother of abuse.